 A settlement, which would be the bank's second with U.S. authorities, would allow the world's biggest wealth manager to concentrate on a badly needed restructuring after it lost billions of dollars in the global financial crisis and had to be rescued by the Swiss state.

 A settlement is always possible under U.S. legislation, Hans-Rudolf Merz told a news conference on Wednesday when asked about the chances of an out-of-court deal.

-The U.S. Justice Department said on Tuesday it was still seeking to force UBS to identify an estimated 52,000 Americans suspected of using secret accounts to hide nearly $15 billion in assets from the U.S. taxman.
+The U.S. Justice Department said in a court filing on Tuesday it was still seeking to force UBS to identify an estimated 52,000 Americans suspected of using secret foreign accounts to hide nearly $15 billion in assets from the U.S. taxman.

-However, Merz said the DOJ filing was not the end of the story in the tax wrangle that is embroiling UBS, the world's biggest wealth manager.
+However, Merz said the DOJ filing was not the end of the story.

 The Americans have the habit to proceed like this.
 I know from experience that they are used to settle conflicts this way, he told reporters after the news conference.